joncursi/cheddur-whitepaper/whitepaper.md

 communities of users and investors in order to survive, and this is becoming increasingly difficult (and expensive) as competition floods the market.

-# Cheddur V1.0
+# Cheddur 1.0

-On October 30, 2017, [Cheddur](https://www.cheddur.com/) was launched as a free download
+On October 30, 2017, the first version of [Cheddur](https://www.cheddur.com/)
+was launched as a free download
 [on the App Store](https://itunes.apple.com/us/app/id1269377156) and
 [on Google Play](https://play.google.com/store/apps/details?id=com.cheddur)
 to address these problems.

-Built from the ground up with beginners in mind, Cheddur has served as the trusted expert for thousands of consumers
+As of August 2018, Cheddur has served as the trusted expert for over 50,000 consumers aiming to:

-like having a cryptocurrency expert right in your pocket, on-call 24/7 and ready to answer your questions at all times.

-Serving as the trusted expert for thousands of consumers, ---available 24/7

-Your personal guide to cryptocurrency.
+* Learn the basics of cryptocurrency.

-* Help them pick the right coins to invest in
+* Find the best coins and ICOs to invest in.
-    * Unbiased opinions
-    * Identify scams and steer clear
-* Use the right wallets to safely store and secure those coins
+* Find the best wallets, exchanges, and other crypto applications to safely store, secure, and trade those coins.
+* Read and write cryptocurrency reviews.
+* Send and receive tips, payments, and donations in any cryptocurrency to other users.
-* Protect and manage their cryptocurrency portfolio
+* Connect with friends, developers, and other cryptocurrency users.
-* Must be beginner-friendly, yet still advanced enough to be able to serve and grow with you as you progress through your crypto journey

-* Developers:
-* Need a platform to:
+At the same time, Cheddur has also served as an invaluable tool for over 200 cryptocurrency development teams (as of August 2018) seeking to:

-* Share their mission and story
+* Share their mission and vision with the cryptocurrency community.
-* Compete for, reach, and connect with new users and investors
+* Get discovered by---and connect with---new users and investors.
+* Solicit (and respond to) user feedback in the form of ratings and reviews.
+* Advertise their projects on the platform for an increase in exposure.
-    * Grow their communities
+* Grow their individual communities.
-* Advertise

-* Feature overview:
-    * Read and write reviews
-    * Learn the Basics
-    * Discover, learn about, and get started with any coin or crypto app
-        * All of the information you need is consolidated in one place
-    * Compare coins side-by-side
-    * Connect with friends and followers
-    * Post coin addresses
-    * Watch prices
-    * Anyone (community / developers) can submit new listings
-    * Anyone (community / developers) can submit edits to existing profiles

-## Progress
+## Traction & Progress

 Since then...